python/cpython/Android/README.rst

    android-ndk-r14 needs 2.8 Gb of disk space.

 ..
-[4] There is currently no support for multiple concurrent emulator sessions in this build system.

-..
-[5] There is no support in Android for creating temporary files and directories.
+[4] There is no support in Android for creating temporary files and directories.
 Some functions of the Python ``tempfile`` module fall back to ``$HOME`` when no directories are available for such creations and this is the reason why the script sets the ``HOME`` variable to the parent directory